GithubSuki/mysukidocs/vendors/productmanagement.md

 To Monitor Upload Jobs

 1. Navigate to Admin > System > Jobs
-2. Popular Products will also be displayed at the My Suki Mobile Application
+2. Best Seller items will also be displayed at the My Suki Mobile Application

 ---
 Common Upload Errors